Taliyah-Talillux/ProjetJS-/README.md

 # ProjetJS-
-Hi,
+Hi guys,
-Here just a JS project i should make for my formation.
+Here just a JS project i should make for my formation :)

+It's not finished.

 It's a scrolling shoot game